HeiligerG/HeiligerG/README.md

 # 💫 About Me:
 🚀 Young Developer passionate about creating digital solutions<br>
-🌱 Currently diving deep into Next.js and Flask<br>
+🌱 Currently diving deep into Laravel and Flask<br>
 💻 Love to code in Python, C#, and JavaScript<br>
 🎯 Always eager to learn and try new technologies